 We enjoyed a fabulous sunset from the deck before heading over to my favorite restaurant on Princes’ Wharf for dinner.
 After a delicious dinner of New Zealand green-lipped mussels and sauvignon blanc we stopped into Danny Doolan’s pub for a nightcap and promptly made friends with all of the Irish bartenders.
 It was lots of fun and would become our nightime hangout for the week.

 Still not quite adjusted to the time difference in this part of the world, we called it a night pretty early.
 We were also anxious to try out the hot tub since we both still had aching legs from all the walking/bridge climbing in Sydney.

 It was awesome to soak in the hot tub with the sparkling lights of the city down below and this quickly became a nightly event.
 After all, neither of us has a hot tub at home so we figured we should enjoy it while we could!

 Day 2 – Whale & Dolphin Safari

-The next day we had big plans, a 4-hour dolphin and whale watching safari that we’d gotten a steal on thanks to New Zealand’s version of Groupon called “Grab One.”
-It is at this point that I’d like to share my 2 new favorite travel tips with you all.
+The next day we had big plans, a 4-hour dolphin and whale watching safari that we’d gotten for a steal thanks to New Zealand’s version of Groupon called “Grab One.”
+It is at this point that I’d like to share two of my favorite travel tips with you all.